HAVE YOU EVER WANTED TO GO ON SAFARI TO AFRICA?

-The unit focuses on the history, politics, philosophy, management, and science of the Kruger National Park.
+- The unit focuses on the history, politics, philosophy, management, and science of the Kruger National Park.
 It is designed for students interested in studying environmental issues from interdisciplinary perspectives.
 The unit will study the evolution of the savanna ecosystem in southern Africa, examine the history of the various human groups that have called the Kruger home, look at the science and management of savanna, and explore current challenges that national parks face in the face of economic development, social change, and environmental fluctuation.

 Will the unit count towards your course?

-You will need space for an elective within your degree.
+- You will need space for an elective within your degree.
 The unit will be listed as the International Special Study (102193) and can be taken as an elective by students inside and outside of International Relations and Asian Studies major.
 It is a 10-credit point unit requiring a travel journal, an essay, and an oral presentation.

-Are there any field excursions?
+Are there any field excursion?

-In addition to required readings, the unit includes daily drives in an open-topped game-viewing vehicle and field-based experiences and lectures within the actual park.
+- In addition to required readings, the unit includes daily drives in an open-topped game-viewing vehicle and field-based experiences and lectures within the actual park.
 Field excursions will take place with historical and scientific experts and will be guarded by SAN Parks game guides who will ensure safety.
 The lectures will help to reinforce key concepts and to give students a close-up view of the Kruger.

 What else should I know?

 - Kruger National Park is located within a malarial area.
 July is low season for malaria, but prophylactics (anti-malarial medication) will be advised for students, ensuring safety.
 Please see information by the Kruger National Park (opens in a new window).